our-story-media/ourstory-resources/doc_gen/quickstart/titan.md

 Only one story is processed \(published\) at a time, so there may be a delay for participants waiting for their story to complete processing.

 {% hint style="info" %}
-Our Story consumes lots of battery, particularly when performing story publishing.
+Indaba consumes lots of battery, particularly when performing story publishing.
 Keep an eye on your laptop battery and control power consumption where necessary.

 Stories will continue to process without the Android device being available.
 {% endhint %}